-- Two unsafe events may result in failure of the course. - Establishing a pattern of unsafe practice as demonstrated by the documentation of a total of three unsafe events during the Medical Radiography professional curriculum is equivalent to failure of two clinical practicum courses.
+- Two unsafe events will result in failure of the course. - Establishing a pattern of unsafe practice as demonstrated by the documentation of three unsafe events during the Medical Radiography professional curriculum is equivalent to failure of two clinical practicum courses.